 This course is a scientific study of the structure of the human body and its parts, including relationships and functions and disease processes of the integumentary, urinary, and digestive systems and nutrition and metabolism.
-Prerequisite: MEA 1239.
+Prerequisite: HSC 1531.
 Lec.
 Hrs.
-040 Lab Hrs. ooo Other Hrs. ooo
+040 Lab Hrs.
+000 Other Hrs.
+000 cardiovascular, lymphatic, respiratory, and reproductive systems.
+Prerequisite: HSC 1531.
+Lec.
+Hrs.
+040 Lab Hrs.
+000 Other Hrs.
+000.